tytydraco/yessleep/out/A_true_prepper_would_do_anything_to_keep_their_family_safe.md

 The sounds of explosions and gunfire rumbled through the walls of the bunker.

 It was now 4am.
-Surrounded by shelves of supplies, books and boardgames, I watched my wife and kids huddle together in the low-light.
+Surrounded by shelves of supplies, books and board games, I watched my wife and kids huddle together in the low-light.

 *“It’s going to be okay…”*